amoe/acceleratedcpp/exercise-notes.md

 Basically increasing the factor from 1.1 to 2 gives a very large speedup by reducing the amount of copying.
 Increasing it further gives diminishing returns.

+The number of copies is approximated by a formula such as 0.5^n where n is the factor.